google/tracing-framework/docs/options.md

 instrumentation providers.
 They can be specified as a value to any one of the `wtf.trace.start*` methods or by the global override object `wtf_trace_options`.

+### wtf.trace.mode

+The target mode for tracing.

+* `snapshotting`: click to take a snapshot and open it in the UI or save to a file.
+* `streaming`: stream all events to the UI or a file.

 ### wtf.trace.target

 A string value indicating the target for the tracing session.